bcornec/wod-set/profile/ADMIN-GUIDE.md

 - [wod-api-db](https://github.com/Workshops-on-Demand/wod-api-db) for the REST Open API 3.0 based API and a PostgreSQL DB hosting the different status of participants, workshops, and students.
 - [wod-backend](https://github.com/Workshops-on-Demand/wod-backend) for the JupyterHub and Postfix mail server.
 - [wod-notebooks](https://github.com/Workshops-on-Demand/wod-notebooks) for the public Jupyter based Notebooks provided.
 You can test them live at <https://hackshack.hpedev.io/workshops>
-- [wod-private](https://github.com/Workshops-on-Demand/wod-private) as a template for using a WoD private setup alongside the public one, including a cutomization layer on top of the public standard WoD Backend / WoD Notebooks content.
+- [wod-private](https://github.com/Workshops-on-Demand/wod-private) as a template for using a WoD private setup alongside the public one, including a cutomization layer on top of the public standard wod-backend / WoD Notebooks content.
 Do not put any confidential data here as this is a public repository!
-- [wod-install](https://github.com/Workshops-on-Demand/wod-install) for the installation of the WoD infrastructure, allowing you to install either Backend, API-DB or Frontend servers using a single line of command.
+- [wod-install](https://github.com/Workshops-on-Demand/wod-install) for the installation of the WoD infrastructure, allowing you to install either wod-backend, wod-api-db or wod-frontend servers using a single line of command.
 - [wod-doc](https://github.com/Workshops-on-Demand/.github) for the project documentation (you're on it !)

 **Note:** *There are 7 repositories available for now.*